-This report documented the work that has been carried out in the scope of task T5.2 "Incremental and Parallel Data Analytics" at this second phase of the project.
+This report documented the work that has been carried out in the scope of task T5.2 "Incremental and Parallel Data Analytics" until this final phase of the project.
 The main objective of this task is on one hand to deliver a set of algorithms that are currently being used frequently in the insurance and finance section, relying on well-known families of machine learning implementations for correlation discovery and forecasting based on time-series prediction, clustering and collaborative filtering.
 The goal is to make use of these algorithms, parallelize them and make them incremental.
 This is enabled by accomplishing the second objective of this task which is the provision of incremental analytics.
-During this second phase of the project, we focused on extending the storage engine of the INFINISTORE in order to allow the propagation of data modifications that can be further used at the level of the query engine.
+During the second and third phase of this task, we focused on extending the storage engine of the INFINISTORE in order to allow the propagation of data modifications that can be further used at the level of the query engine.
 The latter can now be configured via a well-defined API to return the results of a submitted query incrementally.
+An additional effort was given, extending the work that was initially planned to be carried out by this task, to implement the Kafka source connector that makes use of the incremental analytics of INFINISTORE.

 This deliverable firstly gives an overview of how we plan to parallelize algorithms for collaborative discovery and time-series prediction.
-Taking into consideration that gathering the relevant information regarding the specific algorithms that the pilot cases will devise is under progress at this phase, we focused on the two that we consider important for a variety of use cases.
 Secondly, we provided the motivation behind the implementation of incremental analytics and the basic principles and design of our solution.
-Furthermore, we added documentation regarding the use of the incremental scans, along with some examples using code snippets that rely on a rear user scenario taking from pilot#2 of INFINITECH.
-During the last phase (M20-M27) we will implement a Kafka Sinker that will make use of our incremental scans to send data modifications to other target data sources.
+Furthermore, we added documentation regarding the use of the incremental analytics, along with some examples using code snippets that rely on a rear user scenario taking from pilot#2 of INFINITECH.
+During the last phase (M20-M27) we have also implemented a Kafka source connector that makes use of our incremental analytics to send data modifications to other target data sources.
 This will be exploited by the Intelligent Data Pipelines of INFINITECH, defined and implemented under the scope of T3.4.
 This will enable the integration of the Semantic Interoperability Engine of the platform with its data management layer.
-Therefore, more detailed information will be reported in the last iteration of this deliverable.
+It is important to highlight here that we went beyond the state-of-the-art in such type of connectors to external data sources using Kafka brokers by allowing the user to define SQL relational algebraic operations in the configuration file, that will be further transformed and pushed down to the storage engine of INFINISTORE, thus enabling the execution of SQL relational statements, in a continuous and incremental manner, whose results can be retrieved by Kafka data queues.